 3. Water Reserves

 Making sure that adequate drinking water, or potable water, is available to a community is another key issue with environmental law.
 Environmental law advocates will also look towards creating reserves of water that can be adequately protected from contamination.
 They don’t just look towards drinking and cooking water but making sure there is adequate irrigation for crops as well.

 Another aspect of water control is to make sure that proper drainage systems are in place.
 This has to do with the health concerns that can be caused by standing water and how it can promote the presence of disease carried by mosquitoes that can breed in standing water.

-Environmental law is concerned with control of pollution on one hand and conservation of natural resources on other hand.
-It also have relevance to product design in the form of environmentally friendly materials, emission controls and energy efficient devices.
+Environmental law is concerned with the control of pollution on the one hand and the conservation of natural resources on the other hand.
+It also has relevance to product design in the form of environmentally friendly materials, emission controls and energy-efficient devices.

 Flora and fauna must be protected as they have been under constant threat by human activity.
 Environmental law may be enacted to protect biodiversity or as a special means for protecting species deemed important for other reasons.
 The need of the hour is to come up with new laws to protect endangered species from poachers, prohibition on killing or disruption of existing species and efforts to induce or support species recovery.

 Environmental law also studies the impact of mining of natural resources from beneath the ground.
 The extraction of these minerals from the ground causes pollution in the air and water as chemicals come in contact with the environment.
 Mining also gets affected by various regulations regarding environmental impact of mining as well as the health and safety of miners.

 Environmental law will also examine the condition and quality of housing and transportation in regards to its improvement and expansion.
 In recent times, an example of how environmental law helped to change and shape building policies is the focus on removing lead and asbestos from the building.